 I think of how far the winter ducks soar, finally dipping into Puget Sound on wings strained by wind and weather, after miles over glass towers and railroad tracks, highways and hunting fields.
 Pushed by cold fronts as they seek shelter and grub, they want to rest and recuperate.
 I want to let them do just that.

 I snap an image of a Goldeneye group.
 They linger, hesitating fifteen minutes before daring a swim past the active pedestrian path on a bluff above the harbor.
-Their eyes tilt upward toward the shoes and paws tramping across the pavement.
+Their eyes tilt up toward the shoes and paws tramping across the pavement.
 They paddle forward with resolve, then seem to lose courage and back peddle.
 They synchronize dives below the swells.
 I don’t dare raise my camera to my eye, knowing the likely outcome: twenty sets of frantic wings slapping retreat from the shore.

 I set my camera in my lap with the LCD swiveled up, looking down into it as if I’m paying no attention.
 Still, I know they’re onto me.
-I’m here, I’m human and I have a tubular object in my hands which is enough to brand me suspicious.

 I look up to catch a harbor seal looking right back at me.